Geo Tests: Reading Your Results

 When your test’s results are ready, you can view them by going to My Tests section in the bottom of the main Geo Tests page and clicking the Finished tab.

-Here, you will see an archive of all of your completed geo tests, alongside some high-level details.
-Clicking either the test’s name or the Detail arrow at the right of its row will take you to a more detailed view.
+Here, you will see an archive of all of your completed geo tests, alongside high-level details.
+Clicking the test’s name will take you to that test’s results.

 Note: If your test has ended but the results are still being processed, it will still appear under the Active tab with the label Results Pending.